confluentinc/ksql/design-proposals/klip-11-DQL.md

 ## Design

-We introduce new syntax step by step and illustrate it by example.
+We introduce new syntax step by step and illustrate it by examples.
 We also explain the corresponding semantics.

 **Example 0: create persistent streams/tables**

-Syntax is up for discussion (it's possible to merge some statements) – put out multiple for brainstorming.
+Syntax is up for discussion (it's possible to merge some statements) – we put out multiple ideas for brainstorming.

 ```sql
 -- no change to existing `CREATE STREAM` statements